cplmakerlab/cplmakerlab.github.io/_slidedecks/introduction-to-portraits.md

     background_color:
     background_image: /uploads/introduction-to-portraits/capture.PNG
     background_size: contain
-  - title: Drawing Exercise
-    content_markdown: >-
-      ## Drawing Exercise

-      Take 10 minutes to draw a self portrait.
-Afterwards you will have the opportunity to share what you drew.&nbsp;
-    background_color: '#a3e297'
-    background_image:
-    background_size: cover
   - title: How to Draw the Head from Any Angle
     content_markdown: >-
       ## How to Draw the Head from Any Angle